 It took 30 minutes before our time came and we were taken to the principal’s room.
 By this the butterflies and frogs were whizzing madly in my tummy as if they had taken a deep gulp of my adrenaline.

 I can still remember the whole event lasted only 5 minutes, including out entry and exit ! 🙂

-Now I cannot promise any one of you, if these questions will in anyways alleviate your stress.
+Now I cannot promise any one of you that, these questions will in anyways alleviate your stress.
 My effort here may provide you with more confidence to face any question in the interview.
-I have always found that when I am well prepared, upto my satisfaction which may reach a perfection level at times, I am extremely confident to face any challenge.
-How silly, isn’t that we all are aware of and know it too well ?
+I have always found that when I am well prepared, up to my satisfaction which may reach a perfection level at times, I am extremely confident to face any challenge.
+How silly, isn’t that we all are aware of and know it too well?

-Section 1: The approach to filling up admission form.
+Section 1: The approach to filling up the admission form.

 The online / paper admission form is the first step to your kid’s admission into a school.
 Kindly fill up neatly in black ink with all true information only.

-Kindly fill the form together (both parents) so that you are aware of the content and keep a photocopy of the filled up form.
+Kindly fill out the form together (both parents) so that you are aware of the content and keep a photocopy of the filled-up form.
 The form is the only thing that the school has with them to judge you and your child.
 So make sure, you know what you are writing.

-There are other basic information like address and other communication details that must be filled in correctly as the database once done will be rarely updated easily. ( My personal experience says so…)
+There is other basic information like address and other communication details that must be filled in correctly as the database once done will be rarely updated easily. ( My personal experience says so…)

-One important question all schools ask is as to why do you want to get admission of your child into their school.
+One important question all schools ask is, why do you want to get admission of your child into their school?
 Please write it carefully as when all other answers are similar to other parents’, this is the only deciding answer.